Stylists prepare to cut hair outdoors - KEYT | KCOY

 Clients may be asked to wash their hair before coming to the salon or they will use dry shampoos and spray bottles full of water before styling.

+Payne gathered hundreds of signatures on a petition to win the approval of outdoor permits for people in her industry.

+"As stylists we are well versed, we understand infection control and so I think this is just another measure to help bring the numbers down, " said Payne.

-It's better than losing more businesses and Mendoza said her customers are anxious to get haircuts after months at home without cuts or trying to do cuts and color on their own.
+It's better than losing more businesses and it appears customers are anxious to get haircuts after months of do-it-yourself styles and mistakes done at home.

-We will have reaction to the salon compromise tonight on Fox11 News at 10p.m.and NewsChannel 3/12 at 11 p.m.
+Nail salons and massages therapists are also authorized to move their services outdoors, but tattoo artists will have to wait.

 Comments